Discover Norway’s Abundant National Parks

 Established on 21 December 1962, Rondane National Park became Norway's first and was then later extended in 2003 to cover almost 1000km sq.
 The park contains ten peaks above 2000m which are all accessible to hike or climb given the right season and weather.
 At an altitude of 2178m, Rondeslottet (“Rond Castle”) is the highest peak in the park.
-As well as hiking and climbing, the park offers fishing and rafting on the Sjoa River.
+As well as hiking and climbing, the park offers fishing and rafting.
 Today the park remains an important habitat for Norway’s oldest herd of wild reindeer, sign up to a leisurely horseback ride for a chance to spot them.

 Travel to the neighboring Dovrefjell for the chance to spot more of Norway’s fascinating inhabitants, including the distinctive Musk Ox with their buffalo-like horns and shaggy coats wolverine, arctic fox, golden eagles, and other fascinating Norwegian animals.

 Snøhetta is the highest peak in this park at 2268m with the viewing platform designed and installed by one of Norway’s leading architecture design companies of the same name making an excellent photo opportunity for those not wishing to tackle the challenging hike.
 Along the northern edge of the park, you can find the Åmotan waterfall which is 156m long and a definite recommendation for more selfie opportunities.